Skip to main content

 Step 1: Import and explore dataset

-We use the preprocessed Stanford bicycle image metric learning dataset for this tutorial.
+For this tutorial, let's utilize the demo out-of-the-box preprocessed bicycle_image_metric_learning.zip dataset for this tutorial.
 The dataset contains 8,313 images of bicycles marked with their class ID.
 Let's import and explore the preprocessed dataset.

 1. In the H2O Hydrogen Torch navigation menu, click Import dataset.